janverschelde/PHCpack/src/Python/PHCpy/README.txt

 as an illustration of Sphinx.
 In Spring of 2013, version 0.5.0 was presented at a graduate computational algebraic geometry seminar.
 Version 0.1.0 was prepared for presentation at EuroSciPy 2013 (August 2013).
-Improvements using pylint led to version 0.1.1 and the module phcmaps was added in version 0.1.2.

 References
 ==========